 To make the base ~ 1# – Mix the Flour, Baking Powder, Xanthan Gum, Salt and Golden Sugar in a large mixing bowl.
 Then next thing, make a well in the middle and add the warm water and olive oil.
 Act quickly to create a paste-like texture both wet and thick.
 Add another 20ml of warm water if dough mixture feels too dry.

 Next cover in an airtight container and place in the fridge for 24 hours.
 Then once ready lightly flour 2 baking sheets and split the mixture into 2 and roll into 2 round bases.

 Once done, add to base homemade tomato sauce.
 Ingredients to use 400g chopped tomatoes, 2 tbsp tomato puree, and finely diced onion.
 Add also 2 tbsp of olive oil and if you like crushed garlic 1 clove & 1 tbsp of caster sugar.

 On top of base finally, add chopped basil leaves, buffalo mozzarella sliced and Pepperoni.

 5.)
 How To Protect Yourself from Gluten

-OK, so just to be clear the best way to protect yourself from Gluten is to avoid it completely.
-Learn everything you can about food s that use gluten products and always check labels to make sure the food you are buying is labelled as Gluten Free.
+OK, so just to be clear the best way to protect yourself from Gluten is absolutely certain, and that is to avoid it completely.
+To learn everything you can about food types that use gluten products and always check labels to make sure the food you are buying is labelled as Gluten Free.

 It may be a little difficult at first but the acquainted you become with gluten-free products the easier it becomes.